 Our Family's Favorite Spanish Rice

-My mom is from Havana, Cuba.
-She made this dish all the time.
-It has been part of our family meals for as long as I can remember.
+My mom is from Havana, Cuba, and she made this dish all the time.
+It’s been part of our family dinners for as long as I can remember.

-In just 30 minutes, you can have a pot of hot, flavorful Spanish rice—perfect with any meal!
-It’s an easy side dish that’s great for Taco Tuesday or whenever you want a little extra something on your plate.
+In just 30 minutes, you can have a pot of hot, flavorful Spanish rice that's perfect with any meal.
+It’s an easy side dish that works for Taco Tuesday or anytime you want something extra on the plate.

-This Spanish rice is closer to Mexican arroz rojo, with a rich tomato-based sauce.
-It’s the kind of rice you get at Mexican restaurants alongside enchiladas and tacos.
-Simple, delicious, and always a hit!
+This version is closer to Mexican arroz rojo, made with a rich tomato sauce.
+It’s the kind of rice you’d find next to enchiladas or tacos at your favorite Mexican restaurant.

 Ingredients